liza-babaoglu/Booking_Transit_Services/README.md

 This booking services system allows public transportation riders to book distanced seats and decrease the public wait-time, both indoors and outdoors, as part of a COVID-19 recovery.

-Tools used for the website: HTML, CSS, JavaScript
+Tools used for the website: HTML, CSS, JavaScript, ATOM